Is that design biodegradable? It’s complicated

-If you order take-out from an eco-friendly restaurant, you might find your meal accompanied by compostable plastic cutlery.
+If you order takeout from an eco-friendly restaurant, you might find your meal accompanied by compostable plastic cutlery.
 Some fashion brands now deliver your clothes in clear biodegradable plastic packaging.
-And if you’re out shopping on the High Street in the United Kingdom, there’s a good purchases will be put in a compostable plastic bag.
+And if you’re out shopping on the High Street in the United Kingdom, there’s a good chance purchases will be put in a compostable plastic bag.
 But experts caution that we shouldn’t think of plant-based and biodegradable plastic as a silver bullet until more research is done.

-Every year, 300 million tons of plastic is produced globally and most is made from oil and other fossil fuels.
+Every year, 300 million tons of plastic is produced globally, and most is made from oil and other fossil fuels.
 Only 10% of it is recycled.
 Since the vast majority of plastic is not biodegradable, it sits in our landfills for hundreds of years.
 Some of it gets washed into the ocean, where animals mistake it for food.
 It can break into tiny fragments called microplastics, which end up in our water, food, and rain.

 In the midst of all of this bad news, bioplastics—which are derived from plants and can be designed to be biodegradable—offer some hope.
 Many big brands are eagerly exploring the possibilities of switching to bioplastics: Lego has been experimenting with various plant-based plastics.
 Ikea announced it would team up with industrial manufacturer Neste to introduce bioplastics into its supply chain.
 Allbirds now makes its EVA foam soles out of sustainably-sourced sugarcane.
 Fashion brands are so eagerly adopting bioplastics that analysts at Global Market Insights say that the bioplastic textile market will reach $1.4 billion by 2025.

 But experts say we need to study and standardize biodegradable, compostable, and bio-based plastics if they’re to live up to their potential.
 That’s the aim of a new effort by the U.K. government, which launched this summer and wraps up later this month.
-The open call is a request for research on these emerging materials, from how long they take biodegrade to the environmental footprint of manufacturing them.
-The government is concerned that “the absence of agreed standards and/or due to shortcomings in those that do exist, that claims about the biodegradability of plastic-based products cannot be verified.
+The open call is a request for research on these emerging materials, from how long they take to biodegrade to the environmental footprint of manufacturing them.
+The government is concerned that in “the absence of agreed standards and/or due to shortcomings in those that do exist, that claims about the biodegradability of plastic-based products cannot be verified.
 This may lead to further confusion in the marketplace; increased levels of consumption; and even environmental harm at, and after, plastics are disposed of if left unchecked.”

 In short: We need to agree upon a definition for terms like “bioplastics,” “compostable,” and “biodegradable,” and what’s more, we need a system for verifying that those terms are being accurately used by companies that make them.